Learn the Root of the Pharisees' Resistance of the Lord Jesus in the Bible from 3 Aspects

 “Okay.
 Before we fellowship, let me read a passage.”
 Brother Li took out a book and said: “The book says, ‘Do you wish to know the root of why the Pharisees opposed Jesus?
-Do you wish to know the substance of the Pharisees?
+Do you wish to know the essence of the Pharisees?
 They were full of fantasies about the Messiah.
-What’s more, they believed only that the Messiah would come, yet did not seek the truth of life.
+What is more, they believed only that the Messiah would come, yet did not pursue the life truth.
 And so, even today they still await the Messiah, for they have no knowledge of the way of life, and do not know what the way of truth is.
 How, say you, could such foolish, stubborn and ignorant people gain God’s blessing?
 How could they behold the Messiah?
 They opposed Jesus because they did not know the direction of the Holy Spirit’s work, because they did not know the way of truth spoken by Jesus, and, furthermore, because they did not understand the Messiah.
-And since they had never seen the Messiah, and had never been in the company of the Messiah, they made the mistake of paying empty tribute to the name of the Messiah while opposing the substance of the Messiah by any means.
-These Pharisees in substance were stubborn, arrogant, and did not obey the truth.
-The principle of their belief in God is: No matter how profound Your preaching, no matter how high Your authority, You are notunless You are called the Messiah.
-Are these views not preposterous and ridiculous?’”
+And since they had never seen the Messiah and had never been in the company of the Messiah, they made the mistake of clinging to the mere name of the Messiah while opposing the essence of the Messiah by any means possible.
+These Pharisees in essence were stubborn, arrogant, and did not obey the truth.
+The principle of their belief in God was: No matter how profound Your preaching, no matter how high Your authority, You are notunless You are called the Messiah.
+Is this belief not preposterous and ridiculous?’”

 Brother Zheng said excitedly: “These words are so good.
 They truly reveal the root of the Pharisees’ resistance to the Lord Jesus.
 Without this fellowship, we really would have never understood this.”
 “Yes,” the other brothers and sisters all said.